 If you have any questions or suggestions, or if we can be of further assistance, please call us at 680-4785.

 How To Make Sure Your New Employee Succeeds

-How many hours have you spent screening, interviewing, checking references, and working with Employment Services to hire a new employee?
+How many hours have you spent screening, interviewing, and working with Employment Services to hire a new employee?

 If you’ve interviewed the applicants thoroughly and completed all the paperwork, you’ve probably invested a lot of time.
 But don’t rest now!
 It is a wise supervisor who also invests time in getting new employees off to a good start.
 Hiring good people and training them to work successfully can yield outstanding results for everyone.

 Here are four of the best ways you can help new employees become successful in your department:

 Let them know exactly what you expect them to do, and what aspects of their daily tasks you consider to be most important and why.
 Remember that when an employee is not doing what he/she should be doing, it is often because the employee doesn't know how, or because he/she does not know what is expected.